Armory8854/armory8854.github.io/about.md

----
-layout: page
-title: About Me
-permalink: /about
----
 # About Me
 I've been a Linux enthusiast for around 5 years now (as of 2022).
 It all started when my first Raspberry Pi for a birthday.
 I remember being so excited to use it, I heard that you could do so much with it!
 I was dumbfounded when I installed Raspbian and had to use the command line.
 Fast forward 5 years, and now I do it on all of my machines on the desktop - for fun, no less!